The Phases and Processes of Project Management Explained

 Simply put, project management refers to the process of planning, executing, and completing a project.
 The process can be broken down into five vital phases: initiation, planning, execution, monitoring, and closing.
 While it might sound like a hustle, they’re straightforward to set up, and can be developed using a methodology that suits your needs.

-There are plenty of software platforms out there that simplify the process of project management.
+There are plenty of project management systems for small businesses that simplify the entire process.
 Our favorite is ClickUp because of its wealth of features and its intuitive, slick interface, as well as its impressive average customer score of 4.5/5.
 However, if you want to shop around, you can use our free comparison tool to find a provider that works for you.

 The 5 Phases of Project Management